AluBhorta/UCSPy-Engine/README.md

 A Room consists of:

 - `idx`: unique index.
 - `desc`: detail description.
-Can contain meta information.
+Can contain meta-information.
 - `seat_capacity`: you already understand what it is.
-- `allowed_course_idxs`: collection of course indices that are allowed in this room.
+- `allowed_course_idxs`: a collection of course indices that are allowed in this room.

 ##### Timeslot